Information and Assistance

 - Mail an inquiry to 5303 S. Cedar St Building 1, Lansing, MI 48911.

 - Use the “Contact Us” feature on TCOA’s website to send an e-mail.

 In order to make appropriate referrals, Information specialists may need to discuss the income, safety or health status of the older adult or person with a disability.
 The Tri-County Office on Aging keeps any information shared confidential.

-Options Counseling provides older adults and persons with disabilities of any age with information they need regarding long term services and supports in order to live independently in their community, regardless of disability or income.
+Options Counseling is an interactive process, directed by the participant, to fully discuss and explore choices, opportunities, and resources with people of all ages and incomes seeking long term supports and services (LTSS) to address their personal, service and support needs.
 TCOA’s Options Counselor is trained to work with you, family members and/or significant others in your support circle to connect you to vital resources and services that fit your current situation and preferences to assist you to live in the environment of your choice.